carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.SemanticLidarMeasurement<a name="carla.SemanticLidarMeasurement"></a>
-<div style="padding-left:30px;margin-top:-20px"><small><b>Inherited from _[carla.SensorData](#carla.SensorData)_</b></small></div></p><p>Class that defines the semantic lidar data retrieved by a <b>sensor.lidar.ray_cast_semantic</b>.
-This essentially simulates a rotating lidar using ray-casting.
+<div style="padding-left:30px;margin-top:-20px"><small><b>Inherited from _[carla.SensorData](#carla.SensorData)_</b></small></div></p><p>Class that defines the semantic LIDAR data retrieved by a <b>sensor.lidar.ray_cast_semantic</b>.
+This essentially simulates a rotating LIDAR using ray-casting.
 Learn more about this [here](ref_sensors.md#semanticlidar-raycast-sensor).

 <h3>Instance Variables</h3>
 - <a name="carla.SemanticLidarMeasurement.channels"></a>**<font color="#f8805a">channels</font>** (_int_)
 Number of lasers shot.
 - <a name="carla.SemanticLidarMeasurement.horizontal_angle"></a>**<font color="#f8805a">horizontal_angle</font>** (_float_)
-Horizontal angle the Lidar is rotated at the time of the measurement (in radians).
+Horizontal angle the LIDAR is rotated at the time of the measurement (in radians).
 - <a name="carla.SemanticLidarMeasurement.raw_data"></a>**<font color="#f8805a">raw_data</font>** (_bytes_)
 Received list of raw detection points.
-Each point consists in a 3D-xyz data plus cosine of the incident angle, the idx of the hit actor and its semantic tag.
+Each point consists of [x,y,z] coordinates plus the cosine of the incident angle, the index of the hit actor, and its semantic tag.

 <h3>Methods</h3>
 - <a name="carla.SemanticLidarMeasurement.save_to_disk"></a>**<font color="#7fb800">save_to_disk</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**path**</font>)
 Saves the point cloud to disk as a <b>.ply</b> file describing data from 3D scanners.
-The files generated are ready to be used within [MeshLab](http://www.meshlab.net/), an open source system for processing said files.
+The files generated are ready to be used within [MeshLab](http://www.meshlab.net/), an open-source system for processing said files.
 Just take into account that axis may differ from Unreal Engine and so, need to be reallocated.
     - **Parameters:**
         - `path` (_str_)